In Your Community » Kitsap » Construction Projects »

 Agate Pass tower replacement project overview

-This summer, PSE began replacement of the two existing lattice towers with four new steel poles.
-Not only will the new poles be stronger than the existing lattice towers, but separating the two lines so they’re not on the same structure will improve system reliability.
-Construction is anticipated to be complete in October 2014.
-For more detailed construction updates, visit psebainbridge.com/Agate-Pass.
+Between July and December 2014, PSE replaced the two existing lattice towers with four new steel poles.
+Not only are the new poles stronger than the old lattice towers, but separating the two lines so they’re not on the same structure improves system reliability.
+For past construction updates, visit psebainbridge.com/Agate-Pass.